 - Unlike May, he actually talks and listens to the voters and doesn’t seem remotely scared of them.
 Can you imagine what kind of germs he must have picked up from all those real people?
 Proper gross.

-- He is a vegetarian – if he can’t even kill a 4-month-old lamb and shove its chopped up, burnt flesh into his mouth purely for some selfish fleeting pleasure, how is he going to be able to kill hundreds of Syrian children to protect Britain from terrorism?
+- He is a vegetarian – if he can’t even kill a four-month-old lamb and shove its chopped up, burnt flesh into his mouth purely for some selfish fleeting pleasure, how is he going to be able to kill hundreds of Syrian children to protect Britain from terrorism?

 - He expects Ant and Dec to just sit back and be governed by someone who doesn’t know they exist?
 The arrogance of the man.